 Plastic pedals don't belong on the trail

-If your cheap, plastic pedals aren't cutting it, invest in some new flats or clipless-style pedals.
+If your cheap (there are some good ones), plastic pedals aren't cutting it, invest in some new flats or clipless-style pedals.
 There’s plenty of choice in the pedal market, but we’ve compiled a list of the best pedals for mountain biking.

 4. Get a (good) grip